 Popular as the Gentle Giant, this wrinkle-faced dog is a real canine beauty.
-With a face similar to the English Mastiff and agility like a Kangal, the North American Mastiff is the real macho breed.
+With a face similar to the English Mastiff and agility like a Kangal, the North American Mastiff is a macho breed.

 If you are planning to get a North American Mastiff puppy and looking for a detailed guide about the breed, keep reading this article.
 You’ll find all the necessary info about this dog including health, temperament, features, and grooming needs.